-The LM15851 device is an ultra-wideband sampling and digital tuning subsystem.
-The device combines a very-wideband and high sampling-rate ADC front-end with a configurable digital-down conversion block.
+The ADC12J1600 and ADC12J2700 devices are an ultra-wideband sampling and digital tuning subsystem.
+The devices combine a very-wideband and high sampling-rate ADC front-end with a configurable digital-down conversion block.
 This combination provides the necessary features to facilitate the development of flexible software-defined radio products for a wide range of communications applications.

-The LM15851 device is based on an ultra high-speed ADC core.
+The ADC12J1600 and ADC12J2700 devices are based on an ultra high-speed ADC core.
 The core uses an interleaved calibrated folding and interpolating architecture that results in very high sampling rate, very good dynamic performance, and relatively low-power consumption.
 This ADC core is followed by a configurable DDC block which is implemented on a small geometry CMOS.
 The DDC block provides a range of decimation settings that allow the product to work in ultra-wideband, wideband, and more-narrow-band receive systems.
 The output data from the DDC block is transmitted through a JESD204B-compatible multi-lane serial-output system.
 This system minimizes the number of data pairs required to convey the output data to the downstream processing circuitry.